This is some general information for everyone – the section on reporting faults and receiving mail are specific to Graduate College residents.

 Letters will be placed in your mailbox (in the reception area) which you should check at least once a week.
 You can get a key for your mailbox (in exchange for the key tag with your room number written on it) from the NIGHT porter (after 7pm) a few days after you arrive.
 All parcels, packages, registered items (such as visas and passports or things you need to sign for) etc. are kept in the Porters’ Lodge for security and can be collected daily, usually AFTER 2pm once that day’s mail has arrived and been sorted.

-Nobody likes rules, but when you’re living in close proximity to other people and sometimes sharing facilities with them, you need to be extra aware of how your behaviour effects them.
+We don’t really like rules, but they are sometimes necessary.
+When you’re living in close proximity to other people, and sharing facilities with them, you need to be extra aware of how your behaviour affects them.
 You can find the college rules in full here.

 Here is a brief summary of the sort of things people have the most difficulties with and some tips on how you can avoid being a bad neighbour:

 - Door slamming is a problem in some of the residences, especially in the warmer months when windows are open – our advice (especially after 10pm) is to hold the handle until the door is fully closed each time you go through, a moment of your time will be most appreciated by a sleeping neighbour.